compas-dev/compas_fab/_docs/source/pages/examples.rst

 It's important to make sure all four of them are positioned correctly and not colliding with each other at start, otherwise path planning will fail.

+The position of a robot is specified as an instance of :class:`compas_fabrication.fabrication.robots.rfl.Configuration`.

 Here's a simple example on how to position two of the robots::

     from compas_fabrication.fabrication.robots.rfl import *